Whether your product is an object someone can hold in their hand, or it’s a service you provide, there is greatness within it.

 But when you’re in a competitive industry, everyone is making the same promise.
 That’s why the top copywriters will switch the focus of their ads from the promise, to how the promise is achieved.
 In others, how the product works.
 The technology.

-Your technology is Lightbulb #3 in our 5 Lightbulbs framework.
+Your technology is Lightbulb #3 in my Five Lightbulbs framework.

 This is the area that holds the most gold.
 It’s also the most difficult to find.
 It takes the most digging.
 The most creative thinking.

 To search this area, ask yourself these questions.

 - “What pain is possible for my product to relieve?

 - “What incredible new future is possible with my product?”

 Just as we don’t know the limits of our own, personal potential, we don’t know the limits of our product’s potential.
 Many products were created for one purpose, then found a much larger, much more lucrative use.